What Is an API: Understanding How They Work

 • Caching complexity, since it doesn't reuse HTTP caching semantics and thus requires custom caching effort

-Now that you know the most common API architectural styles, let's explore the difference between private and public APIs.
+Now that you know the most common API architectural styles, let's explore the difference between public and private APIs.

 Public API

-A public API is just another name for an open API — an API that is publicly available to software developers.
-As discussed above, public APIs offer many advantages, including:
+This is just another name for an open API — an API that is publicly available to software developers.
+As discussed above, this type offers many advantages, including integrated workflows, visibility to specific activities, and cost savings.

 Private API

 A private API is another name for an internal API — an API that is used within an organization.
-Unlike public APIs, they are not intended to be used by consumers or third-party developers.
-The primary users of private APIs are in-house developers, who use them to reduce development time and enhance productivity.
+Unlike public APIs, they are not intended to be used by consumers or third-party individuals.
+The primary users of private APIs are in-house software engineers, who use them to reduce development time and enhance productivity.

 APIs provide many advantages, including integration of software programs, access control, and customer and vendor engagement.